-This page introduces how solar panels may be used to generate electricity or heat in churches, church halls and homes.
+Solar panels may be used to generate electricity or heat in many churches, church halls and homes.

-The Diocese of London encourages suitable churches to consider installing solar panels.
+The Diocese of London encourages suitable churches to consider installing solar panels, as part of tackling climate change and helping to care for God’s Creation.

-Solar panels contribute to the Diocese’s effort to reduce the fossil fuel energy use and therefore carbon emissions from its buildings.
+Solar panels contribute to the Diocese’s effort to reduce the fossil fuel energy use and therefore carbon emissions from its buildings, towards achieving the target of the Church of England and Diocese of London to reach net zero carbon by 2030.

 There are two main uses for solar power: